Darxeal/BotimusPrime/README.md

 A python offline Rocket League bot made with the RLBot framework.
 Currently uses the pypi version of [RLUtilities](https://github.com/samuelpmish/RLUtilities/).
 Huge thanks to @chip!

+This is the V2 (Wintertide) version.
+You can get the older version from the Releases tab.

 ## How to use
 - Go to [rlbot.org](http://www.rlbot.org/) and download RLBot.
 - Download/clone this repository.